stracquadaniolab/stracquadaniolab.github.io/_posts/2017-01-11-phd-csee-fellowships.markdown

 Students with interests in optimization and evolutionary computation are encouraged to apply as well.

-For any further information, please contact me by email at:  (mailto:g.stracquadanio@essex.ac.uk)[g.stracquadanio (at) essex.ac.uk]
+For any further information, please contact me by email at:  [g.stracquadanio (at) essex.ac.uk](mailto:g.stracquadanio@essex.ac.uk)